trianglefraternitymtu/slack-announcement-approval/README.md

 Option | Default Value | Description
 :---|:---:|:---:
-Post channel | #general (or whatever it was renamed too) | The selected channel that is ultimatly trying to be posted too.
+Post channel | #general | The selected channel that is ultimatly trying to be posted too.
-Approval channel | The user who added the app to the team. | The channel where an post needs approval from.
+Approval channel | #general | The channel where an post needs approval from.
 Typically a "Executive Board" kind of channel that is private.
-Admin only approval | False | In the channel that the request will be sent to, allow only a team admin to respond.
+Admin only approval | True | In the channel that the request will be sent to, allow only a team admin to respond.
 This is for the case where there are both team admins and non-admins in the approval channel.
 Admin only login | True | Only an admin can change these settings.
 This can be disabled, but requires and team admin or owner to login to disable it.